Log in, then call a protected endpoint

 |---|---|

-| Site ID | Your unique Pelcro site identifier (from dashboard) |
+| Site ID | Your Pelcro site identifier (from the dashboard), sent as ?site_id= on every request. |

-| HTTPS | All API requests must use HTTPS |
+| HTTPS | All API requests must use HTTPS. |

-Authentication Flow
+Authentication flow

-Authentication Endpoints
+Authentication endpoints

-| Endpoint | Method | Auth Required | Description |
+| Endpoint | Method | Auth required | Description |

 |---|---|---|---|

-/auth/register | POST | No | Register new user and receive auth token |
+/auth/register | POST | No | Register a new customer and receive an auth token. |

-/auth/login | POST | No | Login existing user and receive auth token |
+/auth/login | POST | No | Log in an existing customer and receive an auth token. |

-/auth/logout | POST | Yes | Invalidate token and logout user |
+/auth/logout | POST | Yes | Invalidate (blacklist) the current token. |

-/auth/idp/login | POST | No | Social login (Apple, Google, Facebook) |
+/auth/idp/login | POST | No | Social / identity-provider login (google, facebook, auth0). |

-/auth/passwordless/request | POST | No | Request passwordless login link via email |
+/auth/passwordless/request | POST | No | Request a passwordless login token by email. |

-/auth/passwordless/login | POST | No | Login using passwordless token |
+/auth/passwordless/login | POST | No | Log in using a passwordless token. |

-Site & Configuration
+Site & configuration

-| Endpoint | Method | Auth Required | Description |
+| Endpoint | Method | Auth required | Description |

 |---|---|---|---|

-/site | GET | No | Get site configuration |
+/site | GET | No | Get the site configuration (the Site resource). |

-/plan | POST | No | Get available subscription plans |
+/plan | GET / POST | No | Retrieve a single plan by plan_id. |

-/geo/country | GET | No | Get user's country by IP |
+/geo/country | GET | No | Resolve the visitor's country by IP. |

-/location | GET | No | Get user's location information |
+/location | GET | No | Resolve the visitor's location. |

-Authentication Pattern
+Authentication pattern

-Register a New User
+Register a new customer

 POST /api/v1/sdk/auth/register?site_id={site_id}